 Appeared on the Martha Stewart Show.

 We see her great grandma Meg, grandma Thistle, and mother Rhumb in her.
-So deeply sweet, intense with her work, and keen about everything in life.
+She had her first litter in December 2022

 $EEKER

-Border collie, born in August 2007, he is the hardest worker I have.
+Border collie he was the hardest worker I had.
 Lovely, sweet, a true foody, and super intense.

 NADAC - N-NJC, O-NJC, S-NJC, O-NAC, S-TG-N, O-TG-N, O-WV-N, HP-N